Agit Kabayel

 Agit Kabayel (born 23 September 1992) is a German professional boxer.
-He has held the World Boxing Council (WBC) interim heavyweight title since February 2025.
+He has held the World Boxing Council (WBC) heavyweight title since June 2026.
 At regional level, he has held multiple heavyweight championships, including the European title twice between 2017 and 2024.

-As of October 2025, Kabayel is ranked as the world's third-best active heavyweight by BoxRec and fourth by The Ring.
+As of June 2026, Kabayel is ranked as the world's third-best active heavyweight by The Ring and BoxRec.

+Early life

+Kabayel was born in Leverkusen, North Rhine-Westphalia, Germany to Kurdish parents originating from the village of Uson/Cennetpazarı in Pazarcık, Turkey, from an Alevi family.
+He grew up in the nearby city of Bochum in relatively poor financial conditions.
+Kabayel initially began an apprenticeship as a skilled worker in railway track construction after obtaining Mittlere Reife.
+Occasionally he worked as a bouncer, pursued a career in football and later also tried kickboxing before turning to his current discipline, boxing.

 Professional career

-European champion
+Early career

 Kabayel compiled a perfect record of 15–0 before winning the vacant European heavyweight title with a unanimous decision victory against Herve Hubeaux on 24 February 2017 in Cologne, Germany.

+Kabayel vs. Chisora

-In his next fight, Kabayel defended his European heavyweight title against former WBC world title challenger Derek Chisora at the Casino de Monte Carlo Salle Medcin in Monte Carlo, Monaco on 4 November 2017.
+In his next fight, Kabayel defended his European title against former WBC world title challenger Derek Chisora at the Casino de Monte Carlo Salle Médecin in Monte Carlo, Monaco, on 4 November 2017.
 Chisora was ranked #8 by the WBC at the time.
 In a largely low-key affair, Kabayel outboxed his opponent to a majority decision victory.
-The judges' scorecards read 115–113, 115–114, 114–114 in Kabayel's favour, handing Chisora his 8th professional loss.
+The judges' scorecards read 115–113, 115–114, 114–114 in Kabayel's favour, handing Chisora his eighth professional loss.
 Chisora started the fight slow, remaining patient.
-He became more active after round 6, but failed to bustle the attack on Kabayel, who moved well with his feet.
+He became more active after round six but failed to bustle the attack on Kabayel, who moved well with his feet.
 Kabayel also used quick combinations and jabs to win many of the rounds.

-On 2 March 2019, Kabayel beat Andriy Rudenko by unanimous decision in a 12 round contest.
+On 2 March 2019, Kabayel beat Andriy Rudenko by unanimous decision in a 12 round contest, almost a year after his previous bout.
+Over the next four years, Kabayel fought at this rate, with his next four bouts occurring yearly between 2020 and 2023.
+He eventually vacated his European title on 3 September 2019, after signing up with Top Rank.